kl2806/devfest-data-science-track/level_1.md

    predict whether the post also includes a photo.

 For this project, we'll analyze data from [Wunderground](http://www.wunderground .com/), a website that contains information about the weather.
-We'll first want to aggregate weather datasets over the past couple of years to see if we can predict the amount of precipitation on a certain day.
+Let's aggregate weather datasets over the past couple of years to see if we can predict the amount of precipitation on a certain day.

 This brings us to our first important lesson: *obtaining the data must be scalable*.
 Let's think about how we can assemble such a dataset: one way is to navigate the site